 Behind these smiles, live the people whose lives have been rocked by Mental Health issues over the past 7 years.
-We smile because we are doing our best to rise about the hand we have been dealt.
+We smile while in the background we are doing our best to rise above.
 World Mental Health Day is celebrated annually on 10 October in an effort to raise awareness of mental health issues globally.
 The main focus is to promote good mental health for people worldwide.
 The theme for the 2019 World Mental Health Day is ‘suicide prevention’ which is recently touched on.
 Today I will be sharing Mental Health Tips for parents and children living with this dread condition.

-Raising a child that lives with Mental Health issues isn’t easy, but it has become my purpose to help encourage open conversations about mental health conditions and I want other families to know that they are not alone.
+Raising a child diagnosed with Mental Health issues isn’t easy.
+It has helped encourage me to start conversations about mental health conditions.
+I want other families to know that they are not alone.

 Tips for parents raising children with mental health conditions